Neutral / cushion / high arch

 The Adidas Pure Boost DPR has a standard running shoe length.
 While the midfoot area is moderate, the forefoot construction is elongated and is able to accommodate a comfortable toe splay even for runners with a broad foot volume.
 It is available in the men’s width profile of D – Medium.

-The outsole of the Adidas Pure Boost DPR features a Stretchweb rubber, a compound that is specifically designed to bring an energized ride.
+Using the same outsole found in the well known Adidas Pure Boost, the Adidas Pure Boost DPR outsole features a Stretchweb rubber, a compound that is specifically designed to bring an energized ride.
 It works by lowering the pressure from foot strike and, in the process, provide a sensation of running on soft ground.

 The grid-like patterns in the outsole move in a flexing motion.
 This design allows a shoe motion that adapts to each foot’s unique way of hitting the ground.